-Getting your own driving license from a renowned driving school in Brooklyn can be super exciting as a teen.
+Getting your driving license from a renowned school in Brooklyn can be super exciting as a teen.
 You’ve been waiting for the chance to explore the road on your own without your parent whispering instructions into your ears all the time.
-Here you will get driving tips for teens and first-time drivers to be a pro in driving
+Here you will get driving tips for teens and first-time drivers to be a pro at driving.

 One thing you should remember, though, is that you still have a long way to go before you can clearly say that you’ve mastered the rule of the road.

-While driving offers you a new independent chapter in your life, it also creates new dangers that may be beyond your control if you’re not careful.
+While driving offers you a new independent chapter in your life, it also creates new dangers beyond your control if you’re not careful.
 Driving is a continuous learning process that requires a lot of practice before building enough confidence to drive in all types of road situations.

-The real driving lessons begin once you start driving on your own, and as you get better at it, use these tips to guide you;
+The real driving lessons begin once you start driving on your own and as you get better at it.

 1. Be Comfortable with Your Car

-Before setting out on your first drive alone, you should familiarize yourself with your vehicle’s controls and get comfortable.
-Understand your seat controls, locks, air conditioning, heaters, defrosters, radio, windows, the location of brights, how to use gauges, and how to clean your windshield, etc.
+Before setting out on your first drive alone, familiarize yourself with your vehicle’s controls and get comfortable.
+Understand your seat controls, locks, air conditioning, heaters, defrosters, radio, windows, the location of brights, how to use gauges, how to clean your windshield, etc.

 Going through the owner’s manual can help you.
-You don’t want to start fumbling looking for a lever or switch when you are already driving down that road.
+You don’t want to start fumbling, looking for a lever or switch when driving down that road.
 You know what will happen next.